 Cosmetics and toiletries

-People sometimes worry about whether chemicals in common products such as cosmetics or toiletries could raise the risk of cancer.
-Cosmetics and toiletries covers a wide variety of products, including moisturisers, shampoos, deodorants and toothpastes.
-But there is no good scientific evidence to believe that any of these products could cause cancer.
+People sometimes worry about whether chemicals in common products such as cosmetics or toiletries could cause cancer.
+Cosmetics and toiletries are personal care products, and include moisturisers, make up, deodorants and toothpastes.
+But there is no good scientific evidence to show that that these products affect the risk of cancer.

 How do regulations help protect us in the UK?